yaymukund/grunt-simple-mocha/README.md

 // For this to work, you need to have run `npm install grunt-simple-mocha` grunt.loadNpmTasks('grunt-simple-mocha');

 // Add a default task.
-grunt.registerTask('default', 'mocha');
+This is optional, of course :) grunt.registerTask('default', 'simplemocha');
 ```

-Now, you can just run `grunt mocha` in your shell to run the tests.
+Now, you can just run `grunt simplemocha` in your shell to run the tests.
 That's it!

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding